 What does open access have to do with the REF?

 The 2021 Research Excellence Framework includes an open access policy which requires in-scope outputs to be made openly available in a subject or institutional repository in order to be eligible for submission.
 In-scope refers to 'journal articles and conference contributions (with an International Standard Serial Number (ISSN)) which are accepted for publication from 1 April 2016 and published on or before 31 December 2020.'
 The policy mandates that a peer-reviewed, full text version of these research outputs be deposited on a repository within three months of their acceptance by a publisher, and made discoverable, and free to read, download and search within, by anyone with an internet connection.

 How do I make my research open?

 There are two major routes to Open Access: gold and green.

-The Green Open Access route is the alternative to pay-to-publish, 'gold' open access.
-This option makes the final text of a published paper (the 'Accepted Manuscript'), along with any original images, tables, etc., available on a subject or institutional repository, typically after an embargo period that follows the article's publication in a journal or on a journal site.
+Green open access makes the final text of a published paper (the 'Accepted Manuscript'), along with any original images, tables, etc., available on a subject or institutional repository, typically after an embargo period that follows the article's publication in a journal or on a journal site.

 Any paper authored or co-authored by RVC staff must be made available on the RVC research repository.
 This can be the version of record, if gold open access has been arranged, or it can be the Accepted Manuscript, if using the 'green' route.
 It is the RVC's policy to support green open access for articles wherever possible, though immediate open access might be require to comply with UKRI and COAF funded research grants.
 Please get in touch with the library in case of any questions.

-For the college's full policy on Open Access, please see the RVC Open Access policy (.docx file).
+For the college's full policy on Open Access, please see the RVC Open Access Policy.